dennisppaul/wellen/README.md

 *wellen* has a mechanism to trigger a continous beat. the method `Beat.start(Object, int)` starts a beat at a specified *beats per minute* (BPM) ( see `ExampleBasics03Beat` ).

 a beat can also be triggered by an external MIDI clock ( see `ExampleExternal02MIDIClock` ) to synchronize with other applications.

+to synchronize a beat to `DSP` it can also be triggered by audio system requests ( see `ExampleDSP11BeatDSP` ).

 ### other *muscial* techniques